Crawling, Indexing, and Ranking

 Crawling: Discovering Pages on the Web

-When a crawler visits a page, it reads the page’s HTML, follows links, and identifies other URLs that may need to be crawled later.
+When a crawler visits a page, it reads the page’s HTML, follows links, identifies URLs, and decides what may need to be crawled later.
 This is how search engines discover new pages, revisit existing pages, and detect changes across websites over time.

 For SEO, crawling depends heavily on structure.
-A page is easier to discover when it is linked internally, included in a logical site hierarchy, present in an XML sitemap, and not blocked by technical settings.
+A page is easier to discover when it is internally linked, included in a logical site hierarchy, present in an XML sitemap, and not blocked by technical settings.

-• Robots.txt rules, which tell crawlers which URLs they can or cannot request.
+- Robots.txt rules, which tell compliant crawlers which URLs they can request

 Indexing: Understanding and Storing Content